 Pensioners and students are in for a treat as they receive an additional 20% discount.
 Families with at least four children also enjoy an additional discount.

 When you get on the bus it a passenger has to scan their card and you must then remember to scan it again when you get off the bus.
 Then the correct amount will be charged to your TRANSGC card.
 The good thing is if you do not have enough funds loaded on the card when you leave the bus, the deficit will be deducted the next time you top up the card.

 Note: At the beginning of 2018 Dogs, cats, ferrets and birds can now travel on Global buses.
 They must be in good hygienic and physical conditions.
 Only one pet per person allowed.

 Pets must be on the knee of the person in a transport waterproof base box/carrier not exceeding 60cm x 35cm x 35cm.

 Other items are allowed as long as they do not disturb or cause problems for the other passengers.
 Large items are usually allowed but must be stored under the under carriage.

-This bus company has an extensive network in the capital Las Palmas.
+This bus company has an extensive network in the capital, Las Palmas.
 They have around 40 bus routes with some routes operating 24/7 even at night.
-With so many buses operating you never have to wait long to get you around the city.
+With so many buses operating, you never have to wait long to get around the city.

-The frequency of the bus schedule is divided in to colours to help passengers navigate the network.
+The frequency of the bus schedule is divided into colours to help passengers navigate the network.
 On that particular route.
-Red signifies a high frequency and they depart from the port of Las Palmas.
-Whereas a dark blue operate only during the night.
+Red signifies a high frequency and they depart from the port of Las Palmas, whereas dark blue operates only during the night.

 Blue Ticket: For those not using the bus service too frequently there is a very similar Bono Bus card.
 This is a blue card, instead of yellow.
 The card is the same price €8.50 for 10 rides but cannot be topped up or reloaded with credit.

-Persons with disabilities and use in a wheelchair must park themselves in the opposite direction when on the bus.
-If you inform the bus driver for assistance they can provide you with direction and support.
+Persons with disabilities and those who use a wheelchair must park themselves in the opposite direction when on the bus.
+If you ask the bus driver for assistance, they can provide you with direction and support.